Tarkbyte/expenses-app/README.md

 # Starting the app

-From a terminal, go to the `backend` folder and execute the following command and don't close it: `npm run dev`
+From a terminal, go to the `backend` folder, execute the following command and don't close the terminal: `npm run dev`

 You must repeat this process for the `client` folder: `npm run dev`